LucaMattiocco/Naca0012_EasyVVUQ/README.md

     ```

 3. **View Results:** The results will be saved in the specified directories and can be viewed and analyzed using the provided plotting functions.

+## Tuning and Running Specific Simulations

+You can tune as much as you want.
+If you want to run just one simulation, specify the same number for both minimum and maximum PCE order.
+For example:
+- To run a simulation with order seven, specify `7` and `7`.
+- To run simulations from order 3 to 7, specify `3` and `7`.

 ## Contributing